 The Best in Botanical Interior Design Ideas for your Home

 Nothing excites me more than taking a look at homes overseas and seeing how they rock trends.
-The images you see in this post are all via a divine website called Desenio.
+The images you see in this post are via a divine website called Desenio.
 It sells the art prints you see here and good Lord is it all rather beautiful.
 The vibe of the store is Scandinavian for the most part, and you’ll be delighted to know that they ship to Australia.
 Shut up and take my money!

-One of the things I noticed when casting my eyes over these images is that it’s a darker approach to a botanical look.
+One of the things I noticed when casting my eyes over the image above, in particular, is that it’s a darker approach to the botanical look.
 If it’s one thing I can give our neighbours from across the pond, it’s that they’re bolder than we are when it comes to colour.
 They’re not afraid to slap a deep and moody coat of paint on a wall, and I think it really pays off here, don’t you?

 The Botanical Base Palette

 It’s not hard to see the colour palette here; green is your main player.
 A rich and moody green, of course.
 There’s no place for pastels or zesty hues here; you gotta look toward muddier tones.
 Think forest, sage and army green.
 It’s balanced out by a good helping of white, and you can control how much you want to work with.

 You’ll notice that black is used as well, and it brings a sense of modernity and crispness to the space.
 By bringing black into the fold, the look becomes less casual and effortless and a little more refined.

 You can work some metallics into the look if you like (as seen in the frames above), but be careful.
 This modern approach to botanical interior design isn’t intended to feel blingy or overly elegant.
 The approach is refined, of course, but avoid gold a lot of gold if you can.
 It’s all about either rich and moody, or light and crisp.
 Introducing gold is taking it in a whole other direction.
 We want to avoid heading down that path!